WV beats Union for McKowen's 600th career victory

 Earlier Monday, the Associated Press announced Wapsie Valley had moved up in its Class 1A rankings from No. 4 to No. 2.

-Wapsie Valley 33-point margin over Union was their second-largest margin of victory this season.
-The largest was 42 in their 67-25 win on Friday over Columbus Catholic.
+Wapsie Valley’s 33-point margin over Union was its second-largest margin of victory this season.
+The largest was 42 in its 67-25 win Friday over Waterloo Columbus Catholic.

 Ten players scored for Wapsie Valley, with sophomore guard Andrew Westpfahl leading with 18 points.